Have you started planning a trip to the Florida Keys and wondered about what it is like to go Fishing in Islamorada With Bud N Mary's Marina?

 Bud N’ Mary’s is home to over 40 offshore captains and back country guides, many of which grew up right in Islamorada!

-They’re all experienced in helping just about anyone enjoy a Florida Keys fishing trip whether they’re a complete novice, experienced angler, solo fisher, small group or large corporate event.
+They’re all experienced in helping just about anyone enjoy a Florida Keys fishing trip whether they’re a complete novice, enjoy deep sea fishing, an experienced angler, solo fisher, small group or large corporate event.

 One of the most unique aspects about fishing in Islamorada is that it's a convergence of the Atlantic ocean, the gulf of Mexico and the Florida Bay which offers a huge diversity of fish below the surface.

 Because it's just 20 minutes in and out to the fishing area it makes it ideal for a half day or whole day charter.
 The reef line runs parallel with the Keys and lays about 4 miles off the shore with depths between 60 and 90 feet.

 Once out, there's no telling what you will catch but common reef fish are sailfish, snapper, grouper, barracuda, cobia, mackerel, shark, African pompano and wahoo, etc. If you're really lucky you might even catch the occasional mahi or tuna.

 During the trip, I caught two mangrove snapper that were too small to keep, and a yellow jack that was pretty big, and my fishing companions caught mangrove snapper and hogfish.

 There’s also quite a few “wrecks” just out side the reef they fish around too.
 They’re anywhere from 100′ – 200′ of water and our captains know the well known spots in addition to a the secret spots too!

 So whether you're looking for a relaxing day on the boat or something a bit more adventurous Bud N' Mary's probably has the right set up for you.